aikonbrasil/behavioral-clonning/README.md

 ![alt text][image3]

-The next section of the code is focused to define the Neural Network architecture, in this case in order to facilitate the learning process, we used the Nvidia model suggested by this course.
+The next section of the code is focused to define the Neural Network architecture, in this case in order to facilitate the learning process, we used the Nvidia model suggested by this online course instructors.

 Before to train the neural network model, we used a function called 'generate_training_data' that generate variables using the function yield instead of return (it was done following the suggestions of Udacity team).